amdp/cooperacynuxt/LearningDocs.md

 INSTALLATION
 To set the repo up, go to its directory (if you downloaded a zip, extract it).
 Then run ‘npm i’, it will install all the required files.
 Rename the dumbenv file you find in /etc or root folder in a file named ‘.env’ Finally, to start the repo, run: ‘npm run dev‘: it will run nuxt in development mode.
 If you get the error ETIMEDOUT check that HOST is 127.0.0.1 or ‘localhost’.

-## SETUP
+There could be some issues, so please learn to ask in the discord server about how to solve them.

+If you see the colorful cooperacy circle you've done it!
+Send a screenshot in the discord server and celebrate!
+In the contributors.md move your line to the NUXTERS level!

+## LEVEL TWO CHALLENGES: NUXT BASE LEARNING

+///EXPERIMENTAL PART ///

 **THE REPO AND THE THREE FILES**